-If you use paid ads on Facebook in your marketing strategy, you know that not only you need to monitor every single comment but also moderate them.
-In other words – you should not only listen to your customers but also make them sure that you are always listening.
-That means you need to react, answer their questions, reply to their suggestions, and engage in discussions.
-And you need to do it quickly, as response time is one of the key drivers of your customer satisfaction.
-That can be a challenge as your ads may get much more engagement than organic posts.
-Here is where non-generic automation comes with the help.
+And you need to do it quickly, as response time is one of the key drivers of customer satisfaction.
+That can be a challenge as some ads may get much more engagement than organic posts.
+Here is where Facebook Ads automation comes with help.

-According to the PwC Global Consumer Insights survey, social networks are the most influential when finding inspiration for purchases.
+According to the PwC Global Consumer Insights survey, social networks are the most influential medium when it comes to finding inspiration for purchases.

-Moreover, more and more people use social media as a great source of opinions, reviews and recommendations concerning products and services.
+Moreover, more and more people use social media as a great source of opinions, reviews, and recommendations concerning products and services.
 Most likely you pay attention to all the positive ones, which is great.
 But the question is – what do you do with all those negative or spammy comments?
-Hopefully you don’t ignore them.
-However, if for some reasons you do, it can be a big mistake.
+Hopefully, you don’t ignore them.
+Doing so can be a big mistake.

 Just think about what you do when you’re using social media for finding a product you want to buy.
 Imagine that you see an ad for this product.
-Even if it looks great on pictures or on videos and it has a good description, do you buy this product right away or maybe you read some of the comments and opinions added by others first?
+Even if it looks great on pictures or on videos, and it has a well-written description, do you buy this product right away or do you read some of the comments and opinions added by others first?

-Most of the users start from checking others’ opinions.
-If they see many negative comments, they start to look for the product elsewhere.
+Most users start by checking others’ opinions.
+If they see many negative comments, they start to look for an alternative product.
 That’s why it’s so important to monitor comments under your Facebook ads as well as moderate them.
-Without doing that, not only can you lose money invested in your Facebook campaign, but also your potential customers.
+Without doing that, not only can you lose the money invested in your Facebook campaign, but also potential customers.

-You can also define a trigger based on more specific rules.
-You can set a rule that will work for all dark post comments (further limited by a chosen condition), top level comments or only darkpost sub-comments.
+You can also define more specific triggers for your automoderation rules.
+You can set a rule that will work for all dark post comments (further limited by a chosen condition), top-level comments only, or only darkpost sub-comments.
 You can make your automatic replies on Facebook more relevant to your customers’ questions and actually deal with their issues in real time.

 Try NapoleonCat free for 14 days.
 No credit card required.

-Just go through all the settings.
-Name your rule, choose the Facebook page for which you want it to work.
-Then define a trigger and a condition.
+The setup is pretty intuitive.
+Name your rule and choose the Facebook page for which you want it to work.
+Then, define the trigger and addintional conditions.
 If you want your rule to work for specific users only, you can select a user tag.
 User tags can be defined in the Project Settings and are applied manually in the Inbox by moderators.
 Once a user is tagged, any of his/her future messages will be marked with this tag.
 As an example, you can tag your competitors or trolls and choose to automatically hide their comments.

 You can also schedule your rule to work during certain days and hours.
+For example, if you have a big team of social media moderators keeping an eye on your social media during traditional office hours, you probably won’t need auto-replies during their shifts.
+In such cases, you might want to set up a rule schedule that will cover the times of the day when your team is offline.
 To do so, check the Rule schedule box and mark the time slots to activate the rule.
-If it’s marked grey then that means active time for your rule.
+If it’s marked grey then that means active in time for your rule.

 Moreover, you can automate your moderation process by setting up automatic email notifications to the people who should help in dealing with specific customers’ queries.

 Of course, automated moderation won’t replace real human interactions.
-But it will help you to provide customers with fast response times and a positive experience as people are more inclined to stay if they’re quickly taken care of.
-Moreover, it will help you filter those queries that need individual approach and more attention.
+But it will help you to provide customers with fast response times and a positive experience as people are more inclined to stay with a brand if they’re quickly taken care of.
+Moreover, it will help you filter those queries that need an individual approach and more attention.